 Scholarship awards under bilateral international agreements

-Scholarships of this type are designed for university students, graduates and PhD candidates who wish to undertake study or research visits to one of the Czech public universities.
+Scholarships of this type are designed for university students, graduates and PhD candidates who wish to undertake study or research visits at one of Czech public universities.
 The period of scholarship usually ranges from 2 to 10 months.

 Visegrad Fund scholarships

 Scholarships of the South Moravian Center for International Mobility

-- Study abroad periods for students at Bachelor and Master levels and Doctoral candidates within Erasmus+ programme countries and to and from partner countries;
+- Study abroad periods for students at Bachelor's and Master's levels and Doctoral candidates within Erasmus+ programme countries and to and from partner countries;

 - Traineeships abroad (work placements, internships, etc.) for students enrolled in higher education in Erasmus+ programme country;

 - Erasmus+ Master Degree Loans are EU-guaranteed loans that can help you finance a Master course in an Erasmus+ programme country.

 The prestigious Fulbright Programme sponsored by U.S. and Czech governments provides U.S. and Czech citizens with the opportunity to study, teach, or conduct research in the partner country.
 U.S. candidates should apply through Fulbright Programme partner organizations in the United States where they can also find application and programme details.

 Scholarships for studying Czech language, literature and culture

 Each year, the Czech Ministry of Education, Youth and Sport offers scholarships for participation in the Summer Schools of Slavonic Studies.
 These Czech language courses are organised by several public universities in the Czech Republic and designed for foreign students, teachers, translators and interpreters and other experts active in the field of Czech/Slavonic studies.

-Faculty of Arts of the Masaryk University in Brno awards three-month scholarships for studying Czech language, literature and culture.
+Faculty of Arts of the Masaryk University in Brno awards three-month scholarships for studying the Czech language, literature and culture.
 These scholarships always run from October to December of the academic year and are intended for students of foreign universities.
 Applicants should have a good knowledge of Czech language in order to be able to follow the lectures and attend seminars conducted in Czech.

 Further scholarships and grants to study in the Czech Republic may be found on the Scholarship Portal.